Skip to main content

 Intensity of Light

-The intensity of light is defined as the power per unit area carried by a wave.
-It is typically measured in watts per square meter (W/m²).
-In diffraction patterns, intensity varies with angle due to the interference of light waves, where certain angles will show higher intensity (bright spots) and others lower intensity (dark spots) based on the constructive and destructive interference of the waves.
+The intensity of light refers to the power per unit area carried by a wave, typically measured in watts per square meter (W/m²).
+In diffraction patterns, intensity varies with angle due to the interference of light waves.
+The central maximum has the highest intensity, while other points exhibit lower intensities based on their position relative to the central peak.

 Recommended video: